k3y-exe/WINDOW_/README.md

 ### WINDOW_ – Single Header Cross-Platform Window Library

 WINDOW_ is a minimal C89 single header library for creating windows on Windows, Linux (X11), and macOS (Cocoa).
-It provides a simple API to create, poll, and destroy windows with a clean naming convention: WINDOW_ namespace, PascalCase functions, camelCase struct members, and p_ prefix for parameters.
+It provides a simple API to create, poll, and destroy windows.

+Naming convention: WINDOW_ namespace, PascalCase functions, camelCase struct members, and p_ prefix for parameters.

 To use, include window.h in your project and call WINDOW_WindowCreate to open a window.
 Use `WINDOW_WindowPoll` to process events, `WINDOW_WindowShouldClose` to check if the window should close, and `WINDOW_WindowDestroy` to clean up.
 The API is simple and minimal, making it suitable for small games, demos, or GUI experiments.